AppliedStat/AppliedStat.github.io/_teaching/2019F-teaching1-DOE.md

 1. Understand the randomized complete block design.
 1. Understand and design factorial experiments.
 1. Obtain a simple linear regression estimate.
+1. Do basic statistical inference for the simple linear regression model.
+1. Analyze and infer the multiple linear regression model.
+1. Use categorical predictor variables in the regression model setup.
 1. Learn how to program basic statistical programs using R language.

 Links